Trevoh Chalobah: Early career

-Born in Freetown, Sierra Leone, Chalobah joined Chelsea at the age of eight.
-He signed his first professional contract with Chelsea in June 2016 and signed a new contract in March 2018.
+Chalobah joined Chelsea at the age of eight.
+He signed his first professional contract in March 2018.
 His youth honours at Chelsea include the UEFA Youth League in 2015–16, the FA Youth Cup in 2015–16 and 2016–17, and the Under-18 Premier League in 2016–17.

-He was named by Antonio Conte as a substitute for the 2018 FA Cup Final victory against Manchester United on 19 May 2018 at Wembley Stadium despite never having previously played a professional game.
+Chalobah was named by Antonio Conte as a substitute for the 2018 FA Cup final victory against Manchester United on 19 May 2018 at Wembley, despite never having previously played a professional game.
 Chelsea won the match 1–0, and Chalobah did not enter the field.

-2018–19 season: Loan to Ipswich Town
+2018–2021: Loans to other clubs

 He signed for Championship club Ipswich Town on a season-long loan deal in June 2018.
 He made his professional debut on 4 August, starting in a 2–2 draw with Blackburn Rovers.
 Two weeks later he scored his first senior goal, equalising in a 1–1 draw with Aston Villa at Portman Road.
 On 6 October, he scored a late winner in a 3–2 win against Swansea City, earning Ipswich their first league win of the season.
 Despite primarily playing as a centre-back during his time in the Chelsea academy, he played as a central midfielder for Ipswich during his first season in senior football.
-Chalobah featured regularly for Ipswich during the 2018–19 season, playing 44 matches and scoring 2 goals for the team, who were relegated to League One.
+Chalobah featured regularly for Ipswich during the 2018–19 season, playing 44 matches and scoring two goals for the team, who were relegated to League One.

-2019–20 season: Loan to Huddersfield Town

 On 8 August 2019, Chalobah signed a new contract with Chelsea through to the 2022 season, and began a season-long loan at Huddersfield Town.
 He made his debut five days later in a 1–0 home loss to Lincoln City in the first round of the EFL Cup, playing the full 90 minutes.
-He scored his first goal for Huddersfield on 21 August against Cardiff City, initially equalising to level the score at 1–1, in a match that Huddersfield went on to lose 1–2.
+He scored his first goal for Huddersfield on 21 August against Cardiff City, initially equalising to level the score at 1–1, in a match that Huddersfield went on to lose 2–1.
 He made 38 appearances in all competitions for Huddersfield during the season, scoring once.

-2020–21 season: Loan to Lorient

 On 18 August 2020, Chalobah signed a new contract with Chelsea until 2023 and joined French side Lorient on loan for the 2020–21 season.
-He made his league debut as a substitute on 13 September, in a 3–2 loss against RC Lens.
+He made his league debut as a substitute on 13 September, in a 3–2 loss against Lens.
 He scored his first goal for Lorient on 27 January, netting the opening goal in a 3–2 win against Dijon.
 Chalobah had another productive loan spell at Lorient, scoring 2 goals in 30 appearances, including scoring on the final day of the season in a 1–1 draw against Strasbourg.